Roadrunner SMB

 Deployment and Topology

-Validated deployment range: 1–4 nodes.
-Deployments outside this range are not tested and not supported.
+Deployments outside 1–4 nodes are not tested and not supported.

 No cross-region or DR support